MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/checklist-for-installing-update-2111.md

 After your hierarchy downloads the update package from Microsoft, find it in the console.
 In the **Administration** workspace, select the **Updates and Servicing** node.

 - When the update is listed as **Available**, the update is ready to install.
-Before installing version 2111, review the following information [about installing update 2111](#about-installing-update-2111) and the [checklist](#checklist) for configurations to make before starting the update.
+Before installing version 2111, review the following information [about installing update 2111](#about-installing-update-2111) and the [pre-update checklist](#pre-update-checklist) for configurations to make before starting the update.

 - If the update displays as **Downloading** and doesn't change, review the **hman.log** and **dmpdownloader.log** for errors.